sbuckhanan/Movie-Sagas/INSTRUCTIONS.md

 > Base functionality does not require the movie details to load correctly after refresh of the browser.

 > Hint : You can make a GET request for a specific movie.
 Remember `req.params` and `:id`?

 ---

 ### General Considerations

 As one of your last projects, it's possible you will be sharing this with employers, so be sure to follow best practices and make it look good!

-- [ ] Invest some time in styling it up!
+- [x] Invest some time in styling it up!
-    - [ ] Research cards for your movie posters on the list page
+  - [x] Research cards for your movie posters on the list page
-    - [ ] Research grids for your movie posters on the Movie List page
+  - [x] Research grids for your movie posters on the Movie List page
-- [ ] Commit your code frequently!
+- [x] Commit your code frequently!
 You should have at 15+ commits on a project of this size.
 Use branches to help break down your features.
-- [ ] Comment your code.
+- [x] Comment your code.
 - [ ] Update this README to include a description of the project in your own words.

 ---

 ## Development Stretch Goals

-### 1. Add Movie Form
+### 1. Add Movie Form (NOT DONE)

 This should show: